h-croser/soft3202-assignment2/readme.md

 - Value Holder: ValueHolderCustomerImpl
   - Standard Value Holder pattern applied to CustomerImpl, with the modification that it contains a collection for cached CustomerImpl objects
-  - SPFEEAFacade.getCustomer() now calls ValueHolderCustomerImpl.getCustomer() instead of creating an instance of CustomerImpl()
+  - SPFEAFacade.getCustomer() now calls ValueHolderCustomerImpl.getCustomer() instead of creating an instance of CustomerImpl()

 ### Hard to Compare Products